A BLOODIED cop groaned in pain while his two colleagues lay dead a short distance away.

 North West police spokesman Brigadier Thulani Ngubane said at least eight cars were set alight.

-Mokwena said another body with five bullet wounds was found near a railway line near the Wonderkop plant, between Eastern hostel and Segoelane Village, late on Monday.
+Mokwena said another body with five bullet wounds was found near a railway line near the Wonderkop plant, between Eastern hostel and Segoelane Village, late yesterday.

 “The deceased was dressed in overalls, gumboots and hard hat, which suggests he was either going to work or coming from work when attacked and killed,” he said.

 Mokwena said eight other people suffered injuries in outbreaks of violence across the mine.

 But, despite this, mine management was yet to receive any formal grievances in a form of a memorandum from any union.